vmware-samples/euc-samples/UEM-Samples/Profiles/macOS/BlockMontereyInstaller.md

 * Author Name:  Robert Terakedis
 * Date:  2021-10-28
-* Minimal/High Level Description:    Custom XML Payload to block the Monterey Installer using MDM and the Intelligent Hub system extension.
+* Minimal/High-Level Description:    Custom XML Payload to block the Monterey Installer using MDM and the Workspace ONE Intelligent Hub system extension.
-* Tested Version:   Workspace ONE UEM 2107 + Hub
+* Tested Version:   Workspace ONE UEM 2107 + Hub 21.07

 ### Utilize the OS Software Delay using MDM Keys